Battle of Gravia Inn: Battle

 As soon as Vrioni ordered the attack, a detachment of Albanian soldiers charged the building.
 As they entered the building they were met by a barrage of gunfire.
 The Albanians were forced to retreat under heavy fire and suffered many casualties from the concealed Greeks.
-Androutsos had trained his men to fire by a European method; one group of his soldiers would fire in unison, while another group would reload their guns to fire in turn and so forth.
-This method was the best way to repel any kind of massive attack, so the following Ottoman assaults also met a barrage of fire and were forced to retreat.
+Androutsos had trained his men to fire by a European method: one group of his soldiers would fire in unison, while another group would reload their guns to fire in turn and so forth.
+The following Ottoman assaults also met a barrage of fire and were forced to retreat.

-Vrioni, enraged by the losses he was suffering, ordered the cannons to be brought from Lamia.
-However, Androutsos had guessed his intentions and retreated with his men at night; they left the inn and escaped to the mountains while the Albanians were asleep.
+Vrioni, enraged by the losses he was suffering, ordered cannons to be brought from Lamia.
+However, Androutsos had guessed his intention and retreated with his men in the night; they left the inn and escaped into the mountains while the Albanians slept.